 Tiger’s Taste Testing

 I’ve been keen to come up with something that Tiger will really enjoy ever since he went wild over the smell of the dog’s tuna treats while they were cooking and cooling.
 So far, most baked treats will only warrant a passing sniff or small nibble.
 There are two notable exceptions: cooled bone broth and homemade jerky treats.
 The latter he prefers plain (no marinade or seasoning) and happily nibbles meat or fish.
 Pawfect!
 They’re easy to make and plain meat-based foods are well-suited to his diet, when the dogs are willing to share.

 Homemade Cat Treat Recipe Ideas

 Here is a round up of inspirational cat treat recipe ideas.
-If you have one your cat loves, please share it with us so that Tiger can give it a taste test!
+If you have one that your cat loves, please share it with us so that Tiger can give it a taste test!
 Check out the homemade jerky dog treat recipes here on the blog, too.
 As noted above, Tiger’s very picky and won’t eat most of the homemade baked cat treats we’ve tried, but will happily steal his dog brother’s jerky treats.